RonMeier/LoRa-Monitor/README.md

 After flashing the bin file, an AP is opened at 192.168.4.1.
 On the config page you can enter your WiFi network name and password, after which the esp will be logged into your own network the next time you start it

-In order for the graphics to be displayed, 3 js files must be loaded from the /lib directory via WebUI with ip/uploadjs
+In order for the graphics to be displayed, 3 js files must be loaded from the /lib directory via WebUI